mderum/Some-Notes/Spring Boot/feign client.md

 -- start by creating a interface for your service call

   @FeignClient(name = "user-service" -> if you are using any SD user name of that service here direclty and spring will resolve the url
-          url="localhost:8080/" -> if not using SD put compelete location of service with port here ,along with with application context path configuration = MyCustomConfig.class  -> if using java based configs fallback= DinerFallback.class
+      url="localhost:8080/" -> if not using SD put compelete location of service with port here ,along with with application context path configuration = MyCustomConfig.class  -> if using java based configs

+  fallback= DinerFallback.class  -> for 4j and fallback configs
+ )

   P I DinerService{
     @GetMapping("getResturant/{id}")
     Resturant getResturantById( @PathVariable("id") String id );